information packages

 Because a relation might be encountered as an if-then statement or a cause-and-effect association, we have a natural directional feeling for the information.

 The “if” part comes before the “then” part.
 The “cause” comes before the “effect”.
-We would like this feeling reflected in our relation structure and notation.
+We would like this feeling reflected in our relation structure, language, and notation.

-The idea is for mathematics to describe how we view the world, so we give relations an ordering characteristic.
+The idea is for mathematics to describe how we view the world, so we give relations a characteristic of order.
 Therefore, relations come prepackaged with a feeling that the information is connected from the domain to the codomain.

 • You pick items from the domain and then you get items in the codomain.